kubernetes-sigs/kueue/keps/349-all-or-nothing/README.md

 Second one tracks the time between changing `PodsReady` condition to `false` after the job is running and reaching the `PodsReady=true` condition once again.

+We introduce new `WorkloadWaitForPodsReadyStart` and `WorkloadWaitForPodsReadyReplacement` reasons to distinguish the reasons of setting the `PodsReady=false` condition.
+`WorkloadWaitForPodsReadyStart` will be set before the job started, and `WorkloadWaitForPodsReadyReplacement` after.

 When any of the timeouts is exceeded, the Kueue's Job Controller suspends the Job corresponding to the workload and puts into the ClusterQueue's `inadmissibleWorkloads` list.
 The timeouts are enforced only when